 Tunner wanted to pick up the morale of the ICD.
-Martin was given the job that normally might have been assigned to an officer to find and coordinate entertainment activities for all of the CBI ICD bases in India to China.
-Martin was directed to use whatever influence he had to bring entertainment to the theatre and the ICD; then, to coordinate and schedule the movement of shows to bases; to help form base bands; to assist AFRS radio outlets with programming and on top of that to participate himself in the shows.
-It was a truly remarkable informal and sweeping portfolio that was handed to Martin.
-Perhaps it was a lose-lose proposition that no one thought Martin could successfully accomplish.
+Martin was assigned the job that would typically be given to an officer, to find and coordinate entertainment activities for all the CBI ICD bases in India and China.
+Martin was directed to utilize his influence to bring entertainment to the theatre and the ICD; then, to coordinate and schedule the movement of shows to bases; to help form base bands; to assist AFRS radio outlets with programming; and, on top of that, to participate in the shows himself.
+It was a truly remarkable, informal, sweeping portfolio that was handed to Martin.
+Perhaps it was a lose-lose proposition that no one thought Martin could accomplish.

-AAF Air Transport Command C-54 aircraft, maintenance ramp, 1346th AAF Base Unit Tezgaon, India, June 1945 (United States Air Force)
+AAF Air Transport Command C-54 aircraft, maintenance ramp, 1346th AAF Base Unit Tejgaon, India (now Bangladesh), June 1945 (United States Air Force)

-What Martin was able to do with the complete support of his chain-of-command was to get around the lack of USO shows by identifying talent within the ICD and CBI as a whole who could be brought together.
-Martin scrounged around and came up with a few dozen former vaudevillians, film people, concert musicians, big band veterans and others.
+What Martin was able to do, with the complete support of his chain of command, was to circumvent the lack of USO shows by identifying talent within the ICD and CBI as a whole who could be brought together.
+Martin scrounged around and came up with a few dozen former vaudevillians, film people, concert musicians, prominent band veterans, and others.
 Some of the WAACs assigned to the CBI were also drafted into Martin's ad-hoc entertainment group.
-He organized and led what ultimately became sixteen different companies of entertainers from within the CBI to travel to all the ICD and other CBI bases, as well as performing for service personnel stationed at Calcutta, Delhi and Bombay.
+He organized and led what ultimately became sixteen different entertainment troupes from within the CBI to travel to all the ICD and other CBI bases, as well as to perform for service personnel stationed in Calcutta, Delhi, and Bombay.
 The troupes traveled to British and Commonwealth as well as American bases.
-CBI Commander-in-chief Lord Louis Mountbatten would commend Martin for his work.
-Tony Martin came to realize that his humiliating and horrible experiences with the Navy and thereafter had actually brought him to this point in life and had prepared him to do an important job with determination, grace and humility.
-Martin did not have time to perform himself in too many instances because he was completely involved in his job of running CBI entertainment, or as he would recall "I was the CBI booking agent."
+CBI Commander-in-Chief Lord Louis Mountbatten - a fan - commended Martin for his work.

+Tony Martin came to realize that his humiliating and horrible experiences with the Navy, and the lessons learned from them, had brought him to this point in life and had prepared him to do an essential job with determination, grace, and humility.
+Martin did not have time to perform himself in too many instances because he was wholly involved in his assignment of running CBI entertainment, or as he would recall, "I was the CBI booking agent."
 It was not an easy job.
-Housing, such as it was, food, transport, equipment and many other details had to be begged, borrowed and improvised on a daily basis.
+Housing, such as it was, food, transportation, equipment, and many other essentials had to be obtained, borrowed, or improvised daily.

 One USO group that did visit included CBS radio maestro Andre Kostelanetz and his wife, Lily Pons.
-In this instance, Martin did accompany the group and he performed at numerous concerts with Kostelanetz and Pons.
+In this instance, Martin accompanied the group and performed at numerous concerts with Kostelanetz and Pons.